 Monosodium Glutamate (MSG) is the sodium salt of glutamic acid.
 It is used as a flavor enhancer because it balances, blends and rounds the total perception of other tastes.
 MSG on its own doesn’t really have a flavor, but when mixed with other ingredients, a flavor emerges.
 The use of MSG allows companies to reduce the amount of real ingredients in their foods, such as chicken in chicken soup.

-Foods it is commonly found in: soup, salad dressing, chips, frozen entrees, restaurant foods.
+Find it in: soup, salad dressing, chips, frozen entrees, restaurant foods

-Aspartame is an artificial, non-saccharide sweetener used as a sugar substitute in some foods and beverages.
-It was initially thought to be the perfect artificial sweetener, but it might cause cancer or neurological problems such as dizziness or hallucinations.
+Aspartame is an artificial, non-saccharide sweetener used as a sugar substitute in some foods and beverages (nonnutritive sweetener).
+Research shows it might cause cancer or neurological problems such as dizziness or hallucinations.

-Foods it is commonly found in: “Diet” foods, including soft drinks, drink mixes, gelatin desserts, low-calorie frozen desserts, packets.
+Find it in: “Diet” foods, including soft drinks, drink mixes, gelatin desserts, low-calorie frozen desserts, packets

 Of interest: According to Joseph Mercola, “Aspartame accounts for over 75 percent of the adverse reactions to food additives reported to the FDA.
 Many of these reactions are very serious including seizures and death.”
-Aspartame has been known to cause cancer, as well as have contraindications for women and pre-term labor.
+Aspartame also has contraindications for women and pre-term labor.

 Potassium Bromate is a bromate of potassium and takes the form of white crystals or powder.
 It typically used as a flour improver, strengthening the dough and allowing higher rising.

-Foods it is commonly found in: white flour, bread, and rolls.
+Find it in: white flour, bread, and rolls

 Of interest: Most bromate rapidly breaks down to form innocuous bromide.
 However, bromate itself causes cancer in animals.
 The tiny amounts of bromate that may remain in bread pose a small risk to consumers.
 Bromate has been banned virtually worldwide except in Japan and the United States.
-It is rarely used in California because a cancer warning might be required on the label.
 In 1999, the Center for Science in the Public Interest petitioned the FDA to ban bromate.
 Since then, numerous millers and bakers have stopped using bromate.

-What do you think is the scariest food additive?
+What do you think the scariest food additive is?

 Want more?
 Check out 5 more scary food additives to avoid.